meeeeeooooowwwwwww/MAGA_Operations/README.md

 ## Quick Setup for Beginners (Windows)

 This section provides a simplified setup process for users on Windows who may be less familiar with development tools.
 This uses an automated script.

+**Important Note:** While this script automates installation, using the [Cursor IDE](https://cursor.sh/) is **highly recommended** for working with this project, as it can assist with setup, understanding the code, and making changes.

 **Prerequisites:**